 Since reverse mortgages are only available to a (relatively) small group of people, many homeowners don’t know what they are or how they work.

-Before getting into how these mortgages work, keep in mind that we’ll be focusing on Home Equity Conversion Mortgages (HECMs), which are the most common type of reverse mortgages available.
+Before getting into how these work, keep in mind that we’ll be focusing on Home Equity Conversion Mortgages (HECMs), which are the most common type available.
 HECMs are federally-insured and only available through FHA-approved lenders.

-With that in mind, let’s take a look at how these mortgages work.
+With that in mind, let’s take a look at how these work.

-As mentioned earlier, reverse mortgages allow you to withdraw a portion of your home’s equity.
+As mentioned earlier, they allow you to withdraw a portion of your home’s equity.
 But you might not be able to borrow the full value of your home.

 The amount that you can borrow varies depending on a few factors, including:

-The interest rate when you apply for a mortgage
+- The interest rate when you apply for one

 Funds are disbursed by lump sum, monthly payments, as a line of credit, or a combination of fixed payments plus a line of credit.

-Reverse mortgages don’t have to be repaid until you no longer live in your home.
-Additionally, while reverse mortgages increase in value over time due to interest and fees, you will never owe more than your home is worth.
+They don’t have to be repaid until you no longer live in your home.
+Additionally, while they increase in value over time due to interest and fees, you will never owe more than your home is worth.

 With HECMs, you will never be forced to move out of your home, even if you use all of your equity, as long as you can afford costs like property taxes, upkeep, and utilities.

 Keep in mind, though, there are still risks.
 Namely, since you have to repay your loan once you move, you will have less money to purchase a new home.
-If you use a reverse mortgage that isn’t a HECM, you also risk losing your home or going into extreme debt.
+If you use one that isn’t a HECM, you also risk losing your home or going into extreme debt.